xyc/xyc.github.io/_posts/2015-07-07-marksheet-css-notes.md

 ---
 layout: post
-title:  CSS Notes from Marksheet.io
+title:  "CSS Notes from Marksheet.io: Basics and Text"
 date:   2015-07-07 10:30:00
 categories: css
 ---

 [Marksheet](http://marksheet.io/) has a series of great tutorials on CSS.
-Here's some notes taken.
+Here's some notes taken on CSS Basics and CSS Text.

 ## CSS Syntax